meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 #### Real sequencing data

-Real sequencing data used to test SCLUST are microeukaryotic 16S RNA pyrosequencing data from several lakes ([Debroas 2017](https://www.ncbi.nlm.nih.gov/pubmed/28334157)).
-All lakes are pooled together in one sample.
+Real sequencing data used to test SCLUST are microeukaryotic 16S RNA pyrosequencing data from 31 freshwater sites, mostly lakes. ([Debroas 2017](https://www.ncbi.nlm.nih.gov/pubmed/28334157)).
+Reads count for each sites are provided in [FW_newname_30_06_2015.counts](clusteringEval_RESULTS/FW_newname_30_06_2015.counts) All lakes are pooled together in one sample.
 Reads are already cleaned.
 This cleaned reads are deduplicated with `vsearch --derep_full_length`.

 ### Clustering